Byggvir/Excel-to-Access/README.md

 ## Files

-In DB/Datenbanken.7z you will find a test database ""Spielwiese.accdb"" and the spreasheet ""Spielwiese.xslm"".
+In DB/Datenbanken.7z you will find a test database _Spielwiese.accdb_ and the spreasheet _Spielwiese.xslm_.

---- under construction
+An VBA class for accessing Access databases is in _AccessDB.cls_ ready for import.

-An VBA class for accessing Access databases is in ""AccessDB.cls"" ready for import.
+The files _InsertQueryForm.frm_ and _InsertQueryForm.frx_ contain a userform and _RibbonButtons.bas_ contains macros to call the sub routines from a RibbonButton.

-The files ""InsertQueryForm.frm"" and ""InsertQueryForm.frx"" contain a userform and ""RibbonButtons.bas"" contains macros to call the sub routines from a RibbonButton.
+_under construction_